quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

 :::

 ## Debounce Function
-If your App uses JavaScript to accomplish taxing tasks, a debounce function is essential to ensuring a given task doesn't fire so often that it bricks browser performance.
+If your App uses JavaScript to accomplish taxing tasks, a debounce function is essential to ensuring a given task doesn't fire so often that it breaks browser performance.
 Debouncing a function limits the rate at which the function can fire.

 Debouncing enforces that a function not be called again until a certain amount of time has passed without it being called.
 As in "execute this function only if 100 milliseconds have passed without it being called."